 - 2 1/4 cups semisweet chocolate chips

-In stand mixer, with paddle attachment, combine butter, cream cheese, sugars, egg, and vanilla.
-Beat for 5 minutes in a stand mixer or 7 with an electric hand mixer
+- In a stand mixer, with the whisk attachment, combine butter, cream cheese, sugars, egg, and vanilla and beat for 5 minutes in a stand mixer or 7 with an electric hand mixer

-Scrape sides of bowl and slowly add flour, cornstarch, baking soda, and salt while stirring
+- Scrape the sides of the bowl and slowly add the flour, cornstarch, baking soda, and salt while stirring

-Add chocolate chips and stir slowly with mixer or fold in by hand
+- Add the chocolate chips and stir slowly with a mixer or fold in by hand

-Cover dough with plastic wrap and refrigerate for 30 minutes
+- Cover the dough with beeswax wrap or plastic wrap and refrigerate for 30 minutes